Spoiler Alert: These essays are ideally to be read after viewing the respective films.

 Fifty Shades of Grey

 A sadist is a person who feels pleasure in inflicting emotional and physical pain on another person.
 For the sadistic personality, the emotional pain that is inflicted on another person for the sadist’s own pleasure need not be associated with sex because emotional or physical pain is broader than that which can be inflicted sexually.
 Hence, the bottom-line for the sadist psychology is that pleasure that is felt by harming another person, who thus feels pain as a direct result of the sadist, lies in the making suffer.
 A sadist who does not permit oneself to feel emotion is particularly dangerous because no sympathy or compassion operates as a constraint on how much hurt is inflicted.
 In such a case, the sadist is like one of the androids in the film Ex Machina as the knife is coldly inserted into the torso of the programmer who built the intelligent machines.
 Indeed, the narcissistic sadist can be very intelligent in knowing precisely how to inflict emotional pain especially in an emotionally vulnerable victim.
 Once discovered, such a sadist will endeavor to avoid such a victim, but not because such an unemotional sadist has a conscience and feels guilty.
 In the film, Fifty Shades of Grey (2015), Anastasia Steele’s life changes forever when she meets the emotionally-tormented billionaire, Christian Grey.
 She falls in love with the sadist, and, because she wants to be with him, at some point she willingly assumes the masochist role even though she does not feel pleasure from physical (or emotional) pain being inflicted on her person.
 She loves him so much she wants to enter his deviant world; she even embraces that world.
 I could see myself doing that were I to fall deeply in love with a sadist, for accepting a person even in spite of that person’s flaws is part of love— unless, of course, lies, sidelining, and emotional betrayals are too much for any trust to be possible.
 Anastasia may come to treat Christian’s dungeon as a playroom of sorts in which she is his so they can be a couple with an opportunity to connect even more, rather than as a place where he acts out his severe emotional issues in which violence and sex are too closely related in his brain, whether psychologically or physically.
-Love is to a certain extent, blind or at least purblind.
-Given how toxic human life can be, can we be blamed for valuing deep connection so very much even in cases in which meaning-from-personality comes with such a high cost?
+Love is to a certain extent blind, or at least purblind.
+Given how toxic and unpleasant life can be, can we be blamed for valuing deep connection so very much even in cases in which meaning-from-personality comes with such a high cost?

-I turn now to applying Nietzsche’s theory on punishment so to dig deeper into the sadist’s psychology.
-To be sure, that is not one of my fields, so I am merely able to present Nietzsche’s account of how punishment arose in our species and relate that to sadism as commonly understood.
+I turn now to applying Nietzsche’s theory on the forgotten origins of punishment so to dig deeper into the sadist’s psychology.
+To be sure, because psychology is not one of my academic fields, I am merely able to present Nietzsche’s account of how punishment arose in our species and relate that to sadism as it is commonly understood.
 Before turning specifically to punishment, I want to sketch and apply Nietzsche’s overall system of strength and weakness, which is not based on moral disapprobation or responsibility.
-In fact, the latter are clubs used by the weak against the self-confident powerful strong out of resentment, or ressentiment.
+In fact, the latter function as weapons, according to Nietzsche, that are used by the weak against the self-confident powerful strong out of resentment, or ressentiment.
 A sadist is undoubtedly weak in this distinctly Nietzschean sense.

 Not being able or willing to overcome an intractable instinctual urge, a weak person cannot be trusted and thus should (and does!) avoid commitment.
 A person who succumbs to whatever instinctual urge (or desire) is felt most at a given moment is untrustworthy because such a person disregards the memory of having made a promise and thus does not value promise-keeping relative to whatever in closest proximity is most in line with instant gratification.
 A weak person is more motivated than a strong person to inflict pain on another person to compensate (or as recompense) for having been injured or suffered a loss, such as of money or property.
 Whereas a strong person says with an overflowing, self-confident feeling of power, “What are those parasites to me?”, a weak person is oriented to striking out, as if a master, out of ressentiment, to redress his injuries or loss as if the pain inflicted in another person were an equivalent and thus as a remedy.
 For example, is pain inflicted on a debtor who has failed to repay a loan equivalent to the money lost?
 In Shakespeare’s play, Merchant of Venice, Shylock insists on a pound of flesh in “payment” for the loss of the money that he lent, though by the end of the play, when a pound of his flesh is demanded, suddenly he no longer believes in the equivalence of physical pain and a monetary loss!
 Such an equivalence Nietzsche states is “strange.”
 It is deeply rooted in primitive, prehistoric humankind, but even so, the equivalence is artificial.
 To the extent that a sadist’s pleasure from inflicting pain is felt to pay off an earlier, perhaps even childhood (nonsexual or sexual) trauma, the equivalence is further strained because the masochist is not even the same person as had injured the sadist!
 The vicarious satisfaction may be felt as reducing the hurt from the injury, but I suspect the effort to do so is in vain.
 A strong person accepts the fact of the past injury and the resulting emotional harm, and moves on.
 A weak person festers in resentment and from this motive, pain is sought even in a person who had not committed the injury.
 Such pain cannot fill a hole from an injury caused by another person.
 Even inflicting pain in the same person is not equivalent to the loss from the injury, according to Nietzsche.

 1. Friedrich Nietzsche, Genealogy of Morals, in Basic Writings of Nietzsche, Trans and Ed., Walter Kaufmann (New York: The Modern Library, 1968), p.
 499.